Young players show promise for UMaine men’s hockey team after opening games

 It’s a small sample size, but from last weekend’s season-opening series at the University of New Hampshire, both of those questions have at least been somewhat answered.

 Sophomore goalie Matthew Thiessen started both games for the Black Bears.
-In Friday’s 1-1 tie (Maine in a shootout), Thiessen made 37 saves, including 25 over the scoreless first two periods.
+In Friday’s 1-1 tie (Maine got an extra point in a shootout), Thiessen made 37 saves, including 25 over the scoreless first two periods.
 In a 6-2 loss Saturday, Thiessen made 27 saves.
-The Wildcats final goal came with the Maine net empty.
+The Wildcats’ final goal came with the Maine net empty.

 “Obviously, (Thiessen) was terrific on Friday night.
 He was good on Saturday, also.
 Not as good, but he was still very good.
-He had an excellent weekend both nights to be perfectly honest,” Maine coach Red Gendron said in a Zoom meeting with media Wednesday afternoon.
+He had an excellent weekend both nights, to be perfectly honest,” Maine Coach Red Gendron said in a Zoom session with media Wednesday afternoon.

 “Matt’s certainly going to start again.
 I’m not going to tell you who’s going to play Friday night.
 You can ask, but I’m going to say ‘I don’t know,'” Gendron said.